Astor63/TPS-Mods/Work In Progress/Character Change/Jack/ReadMe.md

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

-## Item Upgrade:

-- ### Shield:

-  - ***Black Hole* On Steroids:** Now, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.
+## [Character Change] Jack - DigiJack in FFYL

+- As the title suggests it, you can summon your *DigiJack* to fight alongside you while in Fight For Your Live.

 * * * * *